 Volusion is one of the oldest eCommerce platforms available out there.
 It provides an all-in-one eCommerce platform that lets you easily create, manage, and expand your store.

 Similar to BigCommerce, Volusion doesn’t charge transaction fees but puts a cap limit on annual revenue.
-If you exceed certain sales milestones in a 12 month period, your plan will automatically be upgraded for the next year.
+If you exceed certain sales milestones in 12 months, your plan will automatically be upgraded for the next year.

 - Multi-channel distribution

 Cons of Volusion –